Punjab, Pakistan: Languages

+The major native language spoken in Punjab is Punjabi, representing the largest language spoken in the country.
+The Punjabi language is spoken in the form of many dialects across the province, including Majhi, Pothwari, Thali, Jhangvi, Dhanni, Shahpuri, and Doabi.
+In addition to Punjabi, other closely related languages such as Saraiki in the south (including Multani, Derawali, and Riasti dialects) and Hindko in the northwest (including Chachhi, Ghebi, and Awankari dialects) are also spoken widely.
+Both Saraiki and Hindko have been enumerated separately from Punjabi in the Pakistani censuses of 1981 and 2017.

 Religions

-According to the 2017 census, the population of Punjab, Pakistan is was 109,989,655.
-With 107,541,602 adherents, Muslims comprise the largest religious group, with a Sunni Hanafi majority and a Shia Ithna 'ashariyah minority, forming approximately 97.8 percent of the population.
-The largest non-Muslim minority is Christians with 2,063,063 adherents, forming roughly 1.9 percent of the population.
-Hindus form 211,641 people, comprising approximately 0.2 percent of the population.
-The other minorities include Sikhs, Parsis and Baháʼís.
+According to the 2023 census, the population of Punjab, Pakistan was 127,688,922.
+With 124,462,897 adherents, Muslims comprise the largest religious group, with a Sunni Hanafi majority and a Shia Ithna 'ashariyah minority, forming approximately 97.75 percent of the population.
+The largest non-Muslim minority is Christians with 2,458,924 adherents, forming roughly 1.93 percent of the population.
+Hindus form 249,716 people, comprising approximately 0.20 percent of the population.
+The other minorities include Sikhs and Parsis.